Healthcare Workers Are on the Frontline: Mitigating Burnout in COVID-19

 What should you do if you’re struggling with burnout?

-If the symptoms of burnout feel familiar to you, it’s essential to seek help.
-Burnout can take a significant toll on healthcare providers and patients, and suffering from burnout for an extended amount of time can increase your risk factors for further mental health problems.
+If the symptoms of burnout feel familiar to you, it’s essential to seek help. burnout can take a significant toll on healthcare providers and patients, and suffering from burnout for an extended amount of time can increase your risk factors for further mental health problems.
 If you’re struggling with burnout, the following options can help:

 • Reach out for support from your friends and family members.
 Opening up to friends and family members can allow you to share your thoughts, feelings, behaviors, and experiences toward the new coronavirus.
 If you’re hesitant to open up to loved ones, consider joining a NAMI family support group, seeking support through NAMI peer-to-peer classes, or contacting the NAMI helpline for free access to mental health services.